 Landmark Home Warranty is one of the best options for its areas of coverage: Arizona, Idaho, Nevada, Oregon, Texas and Utah.
 The company offers two types of plans: the Home Systems Plan and the Total Protection Plan.
 The Home Systems Plan covers air conditioning, heating, electrical systems, plumbing, pest control, and termite treatment.
 The Total Protection Plan includes everything in the Home Systems Plan, as well as appliances including the microwave, central vacuum, dishwasher, garbage disposal, kitchen refrigerator, oven/range/cooktop, and washer/dryer.
 You can also purchase additional coverage for systems and appliances such as well pumps, freestanding ice makers, stand-alone freezers, pools, hot tubs, and septic systems.
 Roof leak repair is also available.

-There is no aggregate limit to the home warranty, but there are caps for individual appliances and systems.
+There is no aggregate limit to the home service contract, but there are caps for individual appliances and systems.
 These will be outlined in the contract, but typically range from $500 to $1,500 per item.

 Since its founding in 2004, Landmark has been a well-respected regional home warranty company.
 The company currently has more than 70,000 customers and 200 full-time employees.
 The company has a B rating with the BBB, and it is an active member of the NHSCA.